|WHT Z06: Tires

 In the case of my Z06, the battery is a Renata CR2450NFV-LF and some folks have removed the potting material and replaced batteries.

-I have both the OTC 3833 and Cub Pro-101 TPMS scan tools.
+The 2007 C6 uses 315 MHz sensors.
+Sensors can triggered with a low frequency signal TPMS tools generate.
+I have an OTC 3833, a Cub Pro-101 TPMS, and an Autel TS408.
 I bought the OTC because it is made by the company that makes the factory scan tool Kent-Moore J-46079.
 It uses C cells and is really hard on batteries.
 The Cub came from Tire Rack for $19.99 and was a special deal they ran back in 2014.
-It's firmware can't be updated but works great for the years and models it supports.
+Its firmware can't be updated but it works great for the years and models it supports.
 It uses AA cells and is also hard on them.
-It shows the sensor ID and the temperature if the sensor supports this (mine sensors do not).
-It seems to wake up sensors more quickly than th OTC so it's what I usually use.
-Sensors can also be woken with a low frequency signal TPMS tools generate.
-Data is transmitted on 315 MHz.
+It displays the sensor ID and the temperature if the sensor supports this feature (my sensors do not).
+It wakes up sensors more quickly than the OTC.
+The Autel works great, can remember details about four sensors at a time, and is eligible for lifetime firmware updates.
+It has worked with every make and model I've seen.

 Here's the TPMS learn procedure from volume 3, page 16-102 of the service manual: